wazuh/wazuh-documentation/source/ossec_ruleset.rst

 5. Run a python script for download the JSON data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For donwload the JSON file from S3 Bucket and convert a flat file to be used under Ossec we use a python script original from Xavier Martens @xme with a minor modifications.
+For download the JSON file from S3 Bucket and convert a flat file to be used under Ossec we use a python script original from Xavier Martens @xme with a minor modifications.

 The commando for use this script is: ::